How To Build A Weekend Reset Routine That Refreshes Your Mind and Boost Productivity.

 lady writing out her weekly planner

 Take 10-15 minutes to look at your weekly schedule and get a sense of what you have going on.
 Write down important stuff like deadlines and appointments.
-This helps you create a mental reminder so that you're not surprised on those busier days.
+This helps you create a mental reminder so that you're not caught off guard on those busier days.

-You can also take this time to create small goals you want to get done for the week.
+You can also use this time to set small goals you'd like to accomplish during the week.

 5. Personal Time